MartinKHovden/m3h3/docs/source/installation.rst

 #.
 Now you have m3h3 installed as well as dolfin, fenics, cbcbeat, pulse and geometry.
 Enjoy!

 #.
-Now you can exit the container using
+Now you can exit the container using the exit command

     .. code-block:: python